Azmoria/dndbeyonddark/Dice Capture README.md

 If you need to be able to be able to fully hide the dice tray behind the main window you can launch chrome with the --disable-backgrounding-occluded-windows flag in the shortcut target.

 To do this create a chrome shortcut.
 Right click it and go to properties.
 Add the flag at the end of the target field as below.
+Once you do this close all instances of chrome before launching with the newly created shortcut.
+This flag allows chrome to render windows fully hidden behind other.

 ![image](https://user-images.githubusercontent.com/65363489/151623771-bab3c82e-e209-4af5-ace3-7fe890261a23.png)